REal0day/Machine-Learning/tensorflow-classification-example.md

 assigned_group = tf.feature_column.categorical_column_with_vocabulary_list('Group',['A','B','C','D'])
 ```

+#### Hash Bucketing

 The important thing to note is that you won't always have a convenient list of categories.
 For example\) Has all the countries in the world.
 We can handle this with a hashbucket

-#### Hach Bucketing

 ```py
 assigned_group2 = tf.feature_column.categorical_column_with_hash_bucket('Groups',hash_bucket_size=10)